-While someone might want privacy in the bathroom, it doesn’t make sense to block out all the light to achieve that privacy.
-Glass blocks allow light to come through while still providing privacy so they are a great options in dark spaces like basements where you wouldn’t want to use curtains or blinds.
+While someone might want privacy in the bathroom, it does not make sense to block out all the light to achieve that privacy.
+Glass blocks allow light to come through while still providing privacy so they are a great options in dark spaces like basements where you will not want to use curtains or blinds.

 Keeping them Sealed

-It’s much better to have the window built in a shop or other controlled environment to the dimensions of the space, and then have it installed as one single piece.
-This is typically an option with any type of glass block window installation, even when it’s being put into a shower door.
+It is much better to have the window built in a shop or manufacturer and other controlled environments to the dimensions of the space, and then have it installed as one single piece.
+This is typically an option with any type of glass block window installation, even when it is being put into a shower door.

-Though most glass block windows are built for appearances, security and waterproofing.
-There are some glass block windows that are built with a vent in them.
+Though most glass block windows are built for appearances, security and waterproofing, some also have vents built in them.
 This small vent panel is a tiny window on a hinge that can be opened and closed.
-The nice thing about the small ventilation panel is that it’s small enough to still offer that same level of security against intruders, and the space where water can flow into your home is kept very minimal.
+The nice thing about the small ventilation panel is that it is small enough to still offer that same level of security against intruders, and the space where water can flow into your home is kept very minimal.
 If you want a way to air out your basement when it gets a bit stuffy, it makes a lot of sense to consider a ventilated variation on the standard glass block window.

-Whether you’re interested in waterproofing your basement, adding a cool design aspect to your home, or providing your home with privacy and natural light all at the same time, there are plenty of reasons to consider glass block windows.
+Whether you are interested in waterproofing your basement, adding a cool design aspect to your home, or providing your home with privacy and natural light all at the same time, there are plenty of reasons to consider glass block windows.